-Public Health Risks (Health and Safety to you and/or others): We may disclose PHI for public health activities.
-We may use and disclose PHI to agencies when necessary to prevent a serious threat to your health and safety, or that of the public or another person.
-For example, to prevent or control disease, injury or disability; to report births and deaths; to report child abuse or neglect; to report reactions to medications or problems with products; to notify people of recalls of products they may be using; to notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; to notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
-We will only make this disclosure when required or authorized by law.
+Public Health Risks (Health and Safety to you and/or others): We may disclose PHI for public health activities, and/or to agencies when necessary to prevent a serious threat to your health and safety, or that of the public or another person.
+For example, to prevent or control disease, injury or disability; report births and deaths, child abuse or neglect, or reactions to medications or problems with products; notify people of recalls of products they may be using; notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; or notify authorities if we believe a patient has been the victim of abuse, neglect or domestic violence.
+We only make these disclosures when required or authorized by law.

 Health Oversight Activities: We may disclose PHI to a health oversight agency for activities such as audits, investigations, inspections, and licensure, which are necessary to monitor the health care system, government programs, and compliance with civil rights laws.